AdrienTorris/awesome-blazor/README.md

 * [Web Apps can’t really do that, can they? - Steve Sanderson](https://www.youtube.com/watch?v=MiLAE6HMr10&feature=youtu.be&t=31m45s) - July 10, 2017 - Web Apps can’t really do that, can they? - Steve Sanderson.

 ## Articles
+* [Progressive Web Apps and Blazor is combination you should not miss!](https://medium.com/@janne_mattila/progressive-web-apps-and-blazor-is-combination-you-should-not-miss-c59d9ae91d42) - May 12, 2019 - Progressive Web Apps and Blazor is combination you should not miss.
 * [Blazor Bites Updated and Build 2019 Blazor Roundup](https://chrissainty.com/blazor-bites-updated-and-build-2019-blazor-roundup/) - May 8, 2019 - Blazor Bites Updated and Build 2019 Blazor Roundup.
 * [Unified .NET 5 Unveiled: 'Just One .NET Going Forward'](https://visualstudiomagazine.com/articles/2019/05/06/net-5.aspx) - May 6, 2019 - Unified .NET 5 Unveiled: 'Just One .NET Going Forward'.
 * [Comparing Native Blazor Components to Wrapped JavaScript Components](https://www.telerik.com/blogs/comparing-native-blazor-components-to-wrapped-javascript-components) - May 6, 2019 - Comparing Native Blazor Components to Wrapped JavaScript Components.